Embassy of the United States, Jerusalem

-The Embassy of the United States of America in Jerusalem is the diplomatic mission of the United States of America to the State of Israel, located in the Talpiot neighborhood of Jerusalem.
-In mid-October 2018, the United States Secretary of State Mike Pompeo announced that the embassy in Jerusalem would be merging with the US Consulate-General in Jerusalem into a single mission.
-Relations with the Palestinians would still be conducted through the special Office of Palestine Affairs inside the Embassy.
+The Embassy of the United States of America in Jerusalem is the diplomatic mission of the United States of America to the State of Israel.
+It is located in Talpiot, a neighborhood in southeastern Jerusalem.
+In mid-October 2018, Mike Pompeo, the Secretary of State under the Trump administration, declared that the new embassy would be merging with the Consulate General, through which the United States had maintained diplomatic relations with the Palestinian Authority.
+As of 2022, all diplomacy between the United States and the Palestinians is conducted through the "Office of Palestinian Affairs" inside of the American embassy for Israel.

 History

-Background
+Relocation to Jerusalem from Tel Aviv

-The Embassy opened at its Jerusalem location on May 14, 2018, the 70th Gregorian anniversary of the creation of the modern State of Israel.
+The embassy opened at its Jerusalem location on May 14, 2018, the 70th Gregorian anniversary of the creation of the modern State of Israel.
 It was relocated from its previous site in Tel Aviv by the Trump Administration and is situated in what was previously the former US Consulate in the Arnona neighborhood.
 The opening prayer was delivered by the Evangelical Reverend Robert Jeffress, and the closing prayer was given by the Evangelical Reverend John C. Hagee.

 The move came 23 years after the passage of the Jerusalem Embassy Act of October 23, 1995, which set a deadline of May 31, 1999, for the move.
 The Clinton, Bush, and Obama administrations had all deferred the move.
 Eugene Kontorovich claimed that the decision to shift the US embassy to this area is tantamount to the United States recognizing Israeli sovereignty over land that it captured in the Six-Day War in 1967.

-However, despite the move of the Embassy to Jerusalem, President Trump signed on June 4, 2018 an executive order postponing the move of the Embassy to Jerusalem, although it already moved to that city.
+Despite the new Embassy already being opened in May, President Trump signed an executive order on June 4, 2018 which yet again postponed the official move.
 He was required to sign the order since the Jerusalem Embassy Act requires the US Ambassador to have a permanent residence in Jerusalem, a condition not yet fulfilled.